Reduce salon color waste and keep more of every service dollar

 Tighten ordering with real demand signals

-Smarter ordering reduces old stock, duplicate purchases, and overreaction buying.
+Smarter ordering reduces old stock, duplicate purchases, and expensive overreaction buying.

 Fix pricing assumptions